jun-xiao-mainlinestem/2026base/RGB_remote_simple/README.md

 ```

 ### Setup VEX Extension

-1. **Configure WebSocket Server**:
+#### 1. Configure WebSocket Server
-   - Open VS Code with VEX Extension
+1. **Open VS Code** with the VEX Extension installed
+2. **Access VEX Extension Settings**:
-   - Go to VEX Extension settings by clicking the 'settings' icon at the bottom left of the UI and typing 'vex' in the search box.
+   - Click the gear icon (⚙️) at the bottom left of VS Code
+   - Type 'vex' in the search box
+   - Look for VEX Extension settings
+3. **Enable WebSocket Server**:
+   - Check the box to enable the WebSocket server
+   - Set the IP address (use your computer's IP address)
-   - Enable the websocket server, enter the ip address and leave the port as '7071'.
-See the [image](vex-vscode-settings.png).
+   - Leave the port as '7071' (default)
+   - Save the settings

-2. **Get your Device ID**:
+#### 2. Get Your Robot's Device ID
+1. **Connect Your Robot**:
-   - Connect VEX V5 Controller via USB to the computer and remotely paired with the VEX Brain
+   - Connect VEX V5 Controller to computer via USB
+   - Ensure the controller is paired with the VEX Brain
+2. **Load and Run Program**:
-   - Download and run any RGB template based program on the robot
+   - Download any RGB template-based program to your robot
+   - Make sure the program is running on the robot
+3. **Find Device ID**:
-   - Get to the VEX device view by clicking on the 'vex' icon at the left bar.
-View [VEX device info](https://kb.vex.com/hc/en-us/articles/8608865978644-VS-Code-UI-Overview-for-V5)
+   - Click the VEX icon in the left sidebar of VS Code
+   - Look for your robot's Brain Device ID as shown in the [image](device-id.png)
+   - **Important**: This ID changes every time you restart VS Code

+#### 3. Verify Setup
+- WebSocket server should be running on port 7071
+- Robot should be running an RGB template program
-   - Note the Brain Device ID for the WebSocket URL in the format of `ws://localhost:7071/vexrobotics.vexcode/device?id=YOUR_DEVICE_ID'.
-See the [image](device-id.png).
-Please note that every time you exit and restart VSCode, the id will change.
+- Note down the Device ID for use in the web app

 ### Start the Web Server